GitauHarrison/notes/linode/buy_domain.md

 This section will show you how to **receive** emails within a Flask application.
 If you want to learn how you can **send** emails from a Python Flask application, you can check this [other comprehensive tutorial](/twilio_sendgrid.md) to learn more.
 I recommend that you begin with this tutorial before you can continue.

 I need to authenticate my domain name with Twilio SendGrid so that the service can send and receive emails on my behalf.
 First, I need to [login](https://app.sendgrid.com/) to my SendGrid account.
 Once authenticated, check the sidebar on the left of the dashboard and click on "Settings".
-You will see a section called "Sender Authentication".
+You will see a link called "Sender Authentication".

 ![Sender authentication](/images/linode/buy_domain/sendgrid_sender_authentication.png)